cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 Notable pods are the CAPI components that provide the `cf push` experience, uaa components provide authentication and authorization sevices, logging and metrics components provide observability, and eirini is responsible for scheduling & managing the app workloads and finally route-controller is responsible for the app routes.

 Also, Notice `fluentd` pods in `cf-system`.
-It's a deamon-set type running on every node to collect and filter logs for CF.
+It's a `DaemonSet` type running on every node to collect and filter logs for CF.

 ## Inspect namespaces